-Our bodies haven't really changed in 60,000 years, but our lifestyles and diets sure have.
-The known 'fight or flight' response is hard-wired in us from the dawn of time, however, nowadays the body can’t tell the difference anymore from where this stress is coming, whether it be from your computer or a wild animal charging at you for its next meal.
-The effect this stress has on the body though is exactly the same.
+Our bodies haven't really changed in 60,000 years... but our lifestyles and diets sure have.
+The known 'fight or flight' response is hard-wired in us from the dawn of time, however, nowadays the body can’t tell the difference anymore from where this stress is coming – whether it be from your computer (cr*ppy email from your boss) or from a wild animal charging at you for its next meal.
+The effect this stress has on the body though, is exactly the same.

 Cortisol is a hormone made up of tiny glands that your body releases when you're under stress.
-Naturally, cortisol levels drop at night as the body prepares for restorative relaxation.
-If your cortisol levels are imbalanced, however, you could be facing issues with insomnia.
-To help nourish your body, there are certain foods you can try and include in your diet to help reduce, manage and prevent stress and a build-up of cortisol.
+Naturally, cortisol levels drop at night as the body prepares for restorative relaxation (1).
+If your cortisol levels are imbalanced however, you could be struggling when you get to bed and end up developing insomnia.
+To help nourish your body and help you get better sleep, there are certain foods you can try and include in your diet to help reduce, manage and prevent stress and a build-up of cortisol.

-Evidently, not only can imbalanced cortisol wreak havoc on our hormones, it can lead to very low energy for long periods, then a surge just before bed, causing you to develop issues with insomnia.
+Evidently, not only can imbalanced cortisol wreak havoc on our hormones, it can lead to very low energy for long periods then a surge just before bed, causing you to develop issues with getting good quality sleep and insomnia (2).
 Cortisol is also catabolic and negatively affects systems in the body it thinks it doesn’t need, like the digestive and reproductive system.
-This is sometimes evident in women who are really stressed out and don't often get their periods.
+This is sometimes evident in women who are really stressed out and don't often get their periods (2).
 And, sleep is the biggest anabolic time within our 24 hours, and is essential for repair and restoration – that’s why it’s so important to get our cortisol in balance.

-What's more, refined sugar causes a spike in blood sugar that encourages the body to store excess it as fat around your middle.
-Low blood sugar releases the stress hormone cortisol, which creates powerful sugar cravings.
-If you're concerned that you may have a cortisol imbalance, ask yourself the following questions:
+Refined sugar – all those 'yummy' but diabolical sweets, chocolate and candy that you find inconvenient stores – causes a spike in blood sugar that encourages the body to store excesses of it as fat around your middle.
+Low blood sugar releases the stress hormone cortisol, which creates powerful sugar cravings and can lead to weight gain.
+So, if you're concerned that you may have a cortisol imbalance, and notice a link in you between stress and sugar cravings, ask yourself the following questions:

 • Do you feel tired as soon as you wake up?